The $\mathbb{Z}_2$-genus of Kuratowski minors: Acknowledgements

 \section{Acknowledgements}

 We thank Zden\v{e}k Dvo\v{r}\'ak, Xavier Goaoc and Pavel Pat\'ak for helpful discussions.
-We also thank Bojan Mohar, Paul Seymour, Gelasio Salazar, Jim Geelen and John Maharry for information about their unpublished results related to Claim~\ref{claim_folklore}.
+We also thank Bojan Mohar, Paul Seymour, Gelasio Salazar, Jim Geelen and John Maharry for information about their unpublished results related to Conjecture~\ref{conjecture_folklore}.
+Finally we thank the reviewers for corrections and suggestions for improving the presentation.